tannerwheeler/math4610/homework/hw1.md

 ### 9. Problem: Search the internet for an application that is influenced by machine precision.
 Write a paragraph on one of the results you have found.
 Identify one and only one such web site.
 Make sure that you cite the web site appropriately.

 #### Answer:
+In an article from Siam News, written by Nicholas Higham, the history of machine precision in computers is discussed.
+They talk about how computers only started with single precision and then double precision was introduced.
+Even with double precision it didn't make things 100% better.
+The amount of memory saved by single precision helped it get faster than double precision.
+These computations became much faster when the Cell Processor for the Play Station 3 was created.
+As manufacturers continue to improve their precision for different problems/designs we have today half precision and quadruple precision have been introduced.

+Source:
+Nicholas Higham, *A Multiprecision World*, Siam News, Oct.
+2 2017, www.sinews.siam.org/Details-Page/a-multiprecision-world, Sept.
+7 2018

 ## 10. Problem: Graph the solutions of the last two differential equations in the Problem above.